 From the icy grips of the Lady, I wrest thee.

-I shuddered, wondering if I’d ever get used to the weight of the dead pressing in on my shoulders.
-I could feel them watching through the Veil.
-Those who still walked this world watched silently from their graves, waiting for their own chance to wander.
+I wondered if I’d ever get used to the weight of the dead pressing on my shoulders.
+I could feel them watching me from through the Veil.

-A moment later, there was a rush of energy as Hudson shimmered into sight.
-His form was translucent, and he looked as he had in death.
-Coiling vines draped around his neck where the Lady had taken him into her arms and dragged him below her icy surface.
-Hudson had been wandering since his body washed up on the shore, and twice now he had appeared outside his brother's window.
-The Lady’s spirits often turned into Haunts, dangerous and hungry.
-Ellia and I needed to put him to rest before he became trouble.
+A moment later, a rush of energy blossomed out as Hudson appeared.
+He was translucent, and coiled vines were draped around his neck.
+The Lady had dragged him below her icy surface, and he started to wander once his body washed up on the shore.
+The Lady’s spirits often turned into Haunts—dangerous ghosts who needed to be put to rest before they became trouble.

 I held out my hand to him.
 I had only been doing this for a little over six weeks, but I was learning fast.
 He gazed at my fingers, then at me, cocking his head to the side.

 “You cannot refuse me.
-I am Kerris Fellwater, the spirit shaman of Whisper Hollow.
-I’m a daughter of the Morrígan and you are bound to obey me.
+I’m Kerris Fellwater, the spirit shaman of Whisper Hollow.
+I’m a daughter of the Morrígan and you’re bound to obey me.
 Let me lead you to the Veil, where the Gatekeeper awaits.”
 The words themselves were a charm, strengthened by the strains of Ellia’s song and the power of the Morrígan.

 Hudson paused.
 If he bolted, we’d have our work cut out for us.
 But a glimmer of relief appeared in his eyes and he held out his hand, placing it in my own.
-His fingers were like bees stinging my palm; the energy crackled and snapped, sparking against my skin.
+His fingers stung my palm, the energy crackling and snapping against my skin.

-Penelope's mausoleum glowed from within, the blood of her chalice lighting the night.
-As the wind keened like a Bean Sidhe, merging with Ellia’s violin to knife through the air, we approached the base of the knoll where Penelope had been laid to rest.
+As the wind keened, merging with Ellia’s music, we approached the base of the knoll housing Penelope’s tomb.
 Her crypt straddled the line dividing the modern graveyard from the Pest House Cemetery, where more dangerous shadows lurked.
-Built of cinder block buried deep into the shroud of grass and mounded dirt, the crypt was stained from time and weather.
+Built of cinder block buried deep into the mounded knoll, the crypt was weathered from time and weather.

-A plaque affixed to the side of the door glimmered in the light emanating from inside.
-I knew the words by heart.
-Here Lieth the Mortal Remains of Penelope Volkov, Guardian of the Veil, Gatekeeper of the Graveyard.
+A plaque affixed to the side of the door read: Here Lieth the Mortal Remains of Penelope Volkov, Guardian of the Veil, Gatekeeper of the Graveyard.
 Enter and Despair.

-As I entered the crypt, the crystal chalice stood on the dais, the crimson liquid within churning like a kaleidoscope.
+I entered the crypt, shielding my eyes from the crystal chalice that stood on the dais.
+Inside, a crimson liquid churned, glowing brightly.
 My own blood was in there, along with the blood of other spirit shamans, lament singers, and guardians who had held their posts during Whisper Hollow’s history.
-It was rumored that every Gatekeeper’s chalice contained a drop of the Morrígan’s blood, as well.
-This is what kept the glass intact and the liquid within, in a perpetual motion, a glowing, whirling vortex.
+It was rumored that every Gatekeeper’s chalice contained the Morrígan’s blood, as well.
+The blood of the goddess kept the glass intact and the liquid within swirling in perpetual motion.
 I dipped one knee in front of the chalice, acknowledging the Gatekeeper.

-And there she stood, to one side.
-Penelope in all her gruesome beauty.
+Penelope stood to one side, in all her gruesome beauty.
 Dark veins of black blood trailed out from the raccoon mask that shrouded her eyes.
-She looked fragile as porcelain, fragile as a picture from long past, ready to dissolve at the first whisper that touched her.
-Her hair was upswept in a chignon, blond tendrils coiling down to her shoulders.
+She looked fragile as an aging portrait.
+She had swept her hair into a chignon, blond tendrils coiling down to her shoulders.

 Penelope towered over me, six feet tall and gaunt in a black dress that fell to her ankles.
 The dress shimmered with sequins, the sheer material revealing the bones that thrust against her alabaster skin.
-But jutting out from her body from within, as if she were a voodoo doll turned inside out, were the tips of long nails, surrounded by glistening splotches of dried blood.
-She looked as though some crazed inner carpenter had gone mad with a nail gun.
+And then, there were the nails.
+Jutting out from her body, as though she were a voodoo doll turned inside out, were the tips of long nails, surrounded by glistening splotches of dried blood.
+She looked as though some demented carpenter had crawled inside her and went crazy with a nail gun.

-She glanced at Hudson’s spirit, a hungry look filling her eyes, then back at me.
-"He reeks of lake water and her scent.
+She glanced at Hudson’s spirit, a hungry look filling her eyes.
+“He reeks of lake water and her scent.
 We will cleanse him and remove her binding.”

-"Yes, he was taken by the Lady a few days back.
-She gave up his body fairly quickly, though.
-I don't know why.”
+“The Lady took him only a few days ago.
+She gave up his body fairly quickly, though I’m not sure why.”
 Usually the Lady kept them longer, tying them to her while she fed on their spirits before she loosed them back into Whisper Hollow.

 “Go on, it will be all right.”
 I gave him a gentle nod.

-Penelope held out her own hand, and he reached out to touch the nails jutting from her wrists.
-He glanced up at her-he was not a tall man-and she gave him a soft smile and took hold of his fingers.
+Penelope held out her own palm and he reached out, touching the nails jutting from her wrists.
+He glanced up at her and she smiled and took hold of his fingers.

 “Welcome to the Veil, Hudson Jacks.
 Take my hand, love, and join my dark kingdom.”

 It was the same greeting each time, and each time, the spirit would smile dreamily and follow her into the Veil.
-As I watched, she gave me another nod.
-I turned and walked out of the crypt to where Ellia and Bryan waited for me.
-The doors behind us swept shut with a thud, and that was the end of Hudson Jacks.
+I waited for a moment, then turned to walk back to where Ellia and Bryan waited for me.
+The doors shut with a thud, and that was the end of Hudson Jacks.

 We returned to his grave, Ellia still playing.
 I had one last spell to weave before we were done for the night.

 I pressed my hand against the charcoal rune stream, and sprinkled Rest Easy powder on his grave.
-As I stood and circled the grave, deosil—clockwise—with my dagger pointing out, I invoked the charm that would, with all luck, keep Hudson by Penelope’s side until he was ready to move on from the Veil to…wherever it was that spirits wandered after they left this world.
+Then, circling the grave, deosil—clockwise—with my dagger pointing out, I invoked the charm that would keep Hudson by Penelope’s side until he was ready to move on from the Veil to…wherever it was that spirits wandered after they left this world.

 Do not whisper.
 Do not walk.
 Do not dance and do not talk.

-To the Veil, you shall remain, within the Gatekeeper’s domain."
+To the Veil, remain, within the Gatekeeper’s domain.

 As I finished, there was a hush, and then the sound of crows echoed through the graveyard.
 The charm had taken.
 The Crow Man was watching.

 Bryan silently crossed to my side and held out his arms.
 I leaned into his embrace.
-Each spirit had a personal story.
-Each spirit left a legacy and a family behind, even if we never knew what that legacy was.
+Each spirit had a story.
+Each spirit left a legacy behind.
 I was the last to bid them farewell as they crossed between the worlds.
-Sometimes, I would be the only one to ever remember them.
-Whether beloved, or lost and forlorn, they all faced the spirit shaman last-all over the world, we were often the last mortal the spirits would see before crossing into the Veil.
+Sometimes, I would be the only one to remember them.

 I rested my head on Bryan’s shoulder.
-He was familiar, he smelled of safety and love and passion.
-Like me, like Ellia, he was a child of the Morrígan.
+He was familiar; he smelled of safety and love and passion.
+Like Ellia and me, he was a child of the Morrígan.
 As he leaned down and pressed his lips to mine, I glanced over his shoulder.
 The moon had broken through the clouds.
-She was shimmering against the grass, and as I watched, a murder of crows flew past the silver orb, winging their way toward us and over our heads.
+She was shimmering against the grass, and as I watched, a flock of crows flew past, winging their way toward us and over our heads.

 “The Crow Man is walking,” I whispered.
 “Something’s going to happen.”

 As I spoke, the clouds rolled in again, and a hail of rain broke over our heads.
-As we raced for my car, I glanced back at Penelope’s tomb, where a faint light shimmered from the knoll.
+As we raced for my car, I glanced back at Penelope’s tomb.
 The crows had landed on the tree over her mausoleum.
 Yes, something was up, and I had no doubt the Crow Man would make sure I was right in its path.

-As we pulled into the parking lot, I saw Peggin's car.
-I eased into the spot next to it.
+As we pulled into the parking lot, I eased into the spot next to Peggin’s car.
 As I turned off the ignition and stiffly stepped out of the driver’s seat, I glanced down at my jeans.
-Dried splotches of mud dappled the denim, but at this point I didn’t care.
-I just wanted something to eat, and to catch up with Peggin, who had been swamped at work the past week.
+I was covered with dried mud, but I didn’t care.
+I wanted food, and I wanted to see Peggin, who had been swamped at work the past week.

 Bryan wrapped his arm around my waist as we headed into the diner.
-“You okay?
-You sure you’re up for this?
+“You’re sure you’re up for this?
 We could go home and I could make you something to eat there.”

 “No, I want to see Peggin.
 It’s been over a week since we last got together.”

 He laughed.
 “You two are inseparable.
-I love that you have her for a best friend.”
+I love that you have such a loyal best friend.”

 “She’s your friend, too.
-You know that anybody that has my back is good as gold in her book.”
+You know that anybody who has my back is good as gold in her book.”
 I glanced over my shoulder.

-Ellia was two steps behind us as she checked her phone for texts.
-The older woman was over seventy but looked timeless and was as fit as anybody I knew.
-She was tall, with long silver hair that flowed over her shoulders.
-She was wearing a pair of linen trousers, a button-down blouse, and the flowing floor-length green cape that she always wore when we went out to tend to the dead.
+Ellia was checking her text messages.
+Over seventy, she looked timeless, and was as fit as anybody I knew.
+Tall with silver hair that flowed down her back, she was wearing a pair of linen trousers, a blouse, and the flowing floor-length green cape that she always wore when we went out to tend to the dead.